 michelmond - stock.adobe.com

-How has COVID-19 impacted the social determinants of health (SDoH) in the U.S.?
-To answer that, we examined trends in searches for resources on the Healthify platform, and our analysis shows us some early — and troubling — impacts of COVID-19 on SDoH.
+How has COVID-19 impacted social drivers in the United States?
+To answer that, we examined trends in searches for resources on the Healthify platform, and our analysis shows us some early — and troubling — impacts of the pandemic on SDoH.

 In conducting our analysis, we divided the outbreak into two distinct periods, based on a timeline of official intervention and response:

 - The "pre-COVID-19" period - the period starting from January 31st to March 12th, during which the name "COVID-19" was announced by the World Health Organization and official intervention in the U.S. was relatively limited.

 - The "post-COVID-19" period - starting from March 13th to April 23rd, when nationwide response efforts significantly ramped up, with social distancing guidelines, stay-at-home directives, and restrictions on non-essential travel going into effect.

 Historically, the types of searches on the platform remain relatively stable throughout the year, with little variation from one month to the next.
 For example, transportation, food, and financial support — in that order — consistently rank as the three most-searched-for resources on the platform.
 This benchmark is a crucial consideration in how we view and interpret recent changes in social needs in the wake of COVID-19.
 And for population health leaders nationwide, it's the proper context to consider while developing rapid response and long-term SDoH strategies.

 Overall, since COVID-19 response began in mid-March, searches for specific resources have decreased significantly on the Healthify platform.